spicybirsge/status-checker/README.md

-# status-checker-bot
+#### Status Checker

-A discord bot that will check your sites and notify you
+- Status checker is a discord bot that will check your sites statuses

+#### Instalation

+1. Didn't finish it yet, I will push src once completed.